 Shai Akabas is BPC’s director of economic policy.
 He has conducted research on a variety of economic policy issues, including the federal budget, retirement security, and the financing of higher education.
 Akabas has been interviewed by publications including The New York Times, The Washington Post, and The Wall Street Journal, and has published op-eds in The Hill and The Christian Science Monitor.
 He has been featured multiple times on C-SPAN’s Washington Journal.

 Akabas joined BPC in 2010 and staffed the Domenici-Rivlin Debt Reduction Task Force that year.
 He also assisted Jerome H. Powell, who was later appointed to the Board of Governors of the Federal Reserve System, in his work on the federal debt limit.
 For the past few years, Akabas has helped steer BPC’s Commission on Retirement Security and Personal Savings, co-chaired by former Senator Kent Conrad and the Honorable James B. Lockhart III.

 Prior to joining BPC, Akabas worked as a satellite office director on New York City Mayor Michael Bloomberg’s 2009 campaign for reelection.
-He currently serves on the board of trustees for Beit Rabban, a Jewish day school on the Upper West Side of Manhattan.
-He was born and raised in New York City, and received his B.A. in economics and history from Cornell University.
-He is currently pursuing an M.S. in applied economics at Georgetown University.
+Born and raised in New York City, he received his B.A. in economics and history from Cornell University and an M.S. in applied economics from Georgetown University.